Part of Your World: In June 2016, singer-songwriter Sara Bareilles performed "Part of Your World" live while starring as Ariel in a concert adaptation of The Little Mermaid at the Hollywood Bowl. At the end of both evenings' performances, Benson herself made a surprise guest appearance to reprise "Part of Your World", which the audience greeted with rapturous applause. Introduced to the stage by Bareilles, the two singers hugged before Benson began her performance, wearing a sparkling blue mermaid-cut gown inspired by Ariel. Benson's performance was rewarded with a standing ovation from the audience, moving her to tears. Variety's Jenelle Riley described Benson's rendition as "captivating", while Ethan Anderton of Slash Film was impressed that the actress "still has some incredible pipes" despite being 54 years old at the time. Emily Rome, writing for Uproxx, observed that the singer alternated between "Ariel”s teen voice" and "her own beautiful soprano". For the concert's third and final performance, Benson replaced Bareilles entirely to reprise her role as Ariel and perform "Part of Your World" once again, while Bareilles was attending the Tony Awards in New York. "Part of Your World" was the first cover actor and singer Darren Criss, who appeared in the show opposite Bareilles and Benson as Prince Eric, uploaded to YouTube in 2007 prior to landing his breakout role on the musical television series Glee. Cover versions and use in media

 British singer-songwriter Jessie J recorded a cover of "Part of Your World" for the compilation album We Love Disney (2015).
 Jessie J decided to record it because she had enjoyed it as a child.
 She said that she would sometimes envision herself singing the song while combing her hair using a fork.
 The cover's arrangement is similar to that of the original, combined with the singer's "uniquely feminine self-awareness".
 Jessie J's performance has been met with very positive reviews.
 AllMusic critic Neil Z. Yeung deemed it "a stunner".
 Entertainment Weekly's Madison Vain commended Jessie J's "power and control [for] highlighting the best nuances of Ariel’s famous tune."
 While admitting her preference for Benson's original, Rebecca Rose of Cosmopolitan agreed that Jessie J's version is "stunning" and "extremely enchanting", demonstrating the singer's "perfect" vocals.
 E! ranked the cover the album's best track, joking, "It's how we all wish we sounded when we sing it in the shower."
 In 2016, singer-songwriter Sara Bareilles performed an impromptu rendition of "Part of Your World" live at the Brooks Atkinson Theatre to entertain audiences while waiting for a production of her Broadway musical Waitress (2015), to recover from a technical malfunction involving a set piece.
 The performance was humorous and interactive, with Bareilles encouraging the initially confused audience members to sing along with her.
 Bareilles would eventually perform the same song in a concert adaptation of The Little Mermaid at the Hollywood Bowl, in which played Ariel.
 To commemorate the film's 25th anniversary in 2014, Billboard published a list of the website's "Favorite 'Part Of Your World' Covers".

-In 2021, Apple used "Part of Your World" in an advertisement for their iPad Pro tablet.
+In 2021, Apple used "Part of Your World" to advertise their iPad Pro tablet.
+In 2024, New Found Glory covered "Part of Your World" for A Whole New Sound, a compilation album featuring pop-punk covers of songs from classic Disney films.